Francisco Primo de Verdad y Ramos

-Francisco Primo de Verdad y Ramos (June 9, 1760, Ciénega del Rincón, New Spain – October 4, 1808, Mexico City, New Spain) was a Novohispanic lawyer and politician and a proponent of Mexican independence from Spain.
+Francisco Primo de Verdad y Ramos (June 9, 1760, Ciénega del Rincón, New Spain – October 4, 1808, Mexico City, New Spain) was a lawyer and politician from Colonial New Spain and a proponent of Mexican independence from Spain.
 He was imprisoned by the Spanish authorities for his advocacy, and died in prison.
 He is considered one of the protomartyrs of Mexican independence.

 Biography

 Education and career

 Primo de Verdad was born on June 9, 1760, at the hacienda of Ciénega del Rincón, now located within the municipality of Ojuelos de Jalisco in Jalisco state, but at the time under the jurisdiction of the village of Santa María de los Lagos (present-day Lagos de Moreno).
-From the religious point of view, the hacienda of Ciénega del Rincón belonged to the parish church of the present-day city of Aguascalientes.
+From the religious point of view, the hacienda belonged to the parish church of the present-day city of Aguascalientes.
 Primo de Verdad studied in the College of San Ildefonso in Mexico City, graduating as a lawyer.
 He was a student of the American and French Revolutions and of Jean-Jacques Rousseau.
 His friend and comrade, Licenciado Juan Francisco Azcárate y Ledesma, later described him as a "true scholar" (sabio).